-Growing rutabagas (Brassica napobassica) is not much different from growing a turnip.
-They are a cross between the turnip and the cabbage plant.
+Growing rutabagas (Brassica napobassica), a cross between the turnip and the cabbage plant, isn’t much different from growing a turnip.
 The difference is that growing rutabagas generally takes four weeks longer than growing cabbage or turnips.
 This is why fall is the best time when to plant rutabaga plants.

 How to Grow Rutabaga